Fairfield University: Athletics

 Fairfield University is a member of the Metro Atlantic Athletic Conference (MAAC) and is classified as NCAA Division I for a majority of its athletic programs.
 It sponsors 20 varsity sports – baseball, men's and women's basketball, men's and women's crew, men's and women's cross country, field hockey, men's and women's golf, men's and women's lacrosse, men's and women's soccer, softball, men's and women's swimming and diving, men's and women's tennis, and women's volleyball.
-Men's lacrosse is a member of the Colonial Athletic Association and field hockey is an associate member of the America East Conference.
+Men's lacrosse is a member of the Colonial Athletic Association and field hockey is an associate member of the Northeast Conference.

 Basketball

-The men's basketball team is currently coached by Jay Young.
+The men's basketball team is currently coached by Chris Casey.
 The Stags have participated in National Invitational Tournament in 1973, 1974, 1978, 1996, 2003 and 2011, and the NCAA Division I men's basketball tournament in 1986, 1987 and 1997.

 In the first round of the 1997 NCAA Tournament, the Stags nearly achieved a historic upset over top ranked and Final Four bound North Carolina, leading the Tar Heels by seven points at halftime, before ultimately losing 82–74.
 UNC's win was Coach Dean Smith's 876th win as a Division I college coach, tying him for first all-time.
 That record has since been broken.

 In 2010, during the first round of the CIT, the team set the national record for the largest comeback in Division I college basketball postseason history by overcoming a 27-point deficit with under 16 minutes to play to defeat George Mason in overtime, 101–96.

 Head coach Ed Cooley was named the Ben Jobe National Coach of the Year in 2010.
 Thirteen Stags have been either drafted or signed to play in the NBA.

-The women's basketball team has won the MAAC title in 1988, 1991, 1998, and 2022 and regular season titles in 1990, 1991, 2000, and 2022.
-They are currently coached by Joe Frager.
+The women's basketball team has won the MAAC title in 1988, 1991, 1998, 2022, 2023 and regular season titles in 1990, 1991, 2000, 2022, and 2023.
+In 2023, they went undefeated in conference play, reached the Associated Press Top 25 and went to the NCAA Tournament.
+They are currently coached by Carly Thibault-DuDonis.